“Believe Black youth when we open up about our mental health, and accept us for who we are.”

 In the Black community, talking down to, speaking poorly of, publicly humiliating and criminalizing Black youth as a whole is acceptable.
 In the Black community, body shaming, and devaluing dark skin and type 4 hair on Black girls is acceptable.
 In the Black community, being violent against Black women and girls, and not believing them when they say they speak up about the violence they’ve experienced is acceptable.
-But ironically, in the Black community, it is unacceptable for Black people to be LGBTQ+, to be disabled and to be mentally ill.
+But ironically, in the Black community, it is unacceptable for Black people to be LGBTQ+, for Black people to be disabled and for Black people to be mentally ill.

-Very few people are there for Black youth at the lowest point of their lives, except for family members who are there to not only tell us they are “too young” to have a diagnosis and to self-harm, but are also there to deliberately trigger us more than we already are, gaslight, disparage, disown and criminalize us.
+Very few people are there for Black youth at the lowest point of our lives, except for family members who are there to not only tell us we are “too young” to have a diagnosis and to self-harm, but are also there to deliberately trigger us more than we already are, gaslight, disparage, disown and criminalize us.
 Opening up about our past struggles and identifying a problem in the way our family members address mental illness results in being rejected and shunned.
 Just to name a few comments I’ve received:

 “Fix your meds.”